 Want more tips and strategies for effective virtual recruiting events?
 Download our GR8 Guide to Virtual Recruiting Event Management and get all 10 best practices today.

-If you’re looking for tools to market and manage your next virtual hiring event, learn more about GR8 People’s free solution—available to any talent acquisition team in need of support due to COVID-19 hiring impacts.
+If you’re looking for tools to market and manage your next virtual hiring event, learn more about GR8 People’s Virtual Recruiting Event Solution.